Dark Mode

 By sharing information in manageable chunks as a user scrolls or clicks you will minimize the cognitive load, or brain strain, that comes with a visitor receiving too much information before they are ready to take it in.

-To utilize progressive disclosure in your website:
+To utilize progressive disclosure on your website:

 • Implement scrolling reveal effects like parallax scrolling and scroll motion